raspberrypilearning/decision-tree/en/step_3.md

 | Diplodocus   | 26          | Herbivorous | North America  | 152          | Sauropod  |

-The question __"Was it longer than 6 metres?"__ does not now allow us to separate the dinosaurs into two categories, because the Allosaurus is a Theropod, but it was 12m long.
+The question __"Was it longer than 6 metres?"__ does not now allow you to separate the dinosaurs into the two categories any more, because the Allosaurus is a Theropod, but it was 12m long.

 --- task ---

-+ What one part of the question would you change to make it work again?
++ What part of the question would you change to make it work again?

 --- collapse ---
 ---